stucchio/Homepage/content/assorted_links_sep_30_2015.md

 [The Frequentist Argument against the Significance Test](http://bayesfactor.blogspot.co.uk/2015/03/the-frequentist-argument-against.html) and [part 2](http://bayesfactor.blogspot.co.uk/2015/03/the-frequentist-case-against.html).

 [How do you know if your model is going to work?](http://www.win-vector.com/blog/2015/09/isyourmodelgoingtowork/) A nice overview on testing models.

+[Nock, Hoon, etc. for Non-Vulcans (Why Urbit Matters)](https://popehat.com/2013/12/06/nock-hoon-etc-for-non-vulcans-why-urbit-matters/).
+After reading this motivation document, take a look at [Urbit: an operating function](http://urbit.org/preview/~2015.9.25).

+[Vuvuzela: Scalable Private Messaging Resistant to Traffic Analysis](http://sigops.org/sosp/sosp15/current/2015-Monterey/printable/136-hooff.pdf).
+Discusses using differential privacy to ensure that an adversary cannot determine whether Alice is messaging Bob or not.
+(Compare to encryption, which only prevents an adversary from identifying the contents of the message.)

 # Economics and Social Sciences